-Early learning investments generate new dollars and jobs throughout Montana's economy.
-Every new dollar spent on early learning yields a total of \$1.61 in the state economy.
+Early learning investments generate new dollars and jobs throughout Michigan's economy.
+Every new dollar spent on early learning yields a total of \$2.11 in the Michigan economy.

-AMERICA'S EDGE commissioned an analysis of the most recent available data for Montana on the economic impact of the early care and education sector on other sectors.
+America's Edge commissioned an analysis of the most recent available data for Michigan on the economic impact of the early care and education sector on other sectors.

-All input-output modeling results were generated using the Minnesota IMPLAN Group, Inc (MIG, Inc) IMPLAN® economic impact modeling system.
+All input-output modeling results were generated using the Minnesota IMPLAN Group, Inc. (MIG, Inc.) IMPLAN® economic impact modeling system.
 First developed in 1993, the system now is in widespread use for conducting a wide variety of economic impact and related analyses.

 This study employed the most recently available (2009) data sets and IMPLAN models.
-One model was created for Montana.
+One model was created for Michigan.
 Our modeling approach and analyses adhere fully to standard inputoutput and IMPLAN conventions.

-Multipliers were generated for the model using two separate sets of assumptions about regional purchase coefficients (RPC), or the proportion of purchases in each sector that occur regionally (locally).
+Multipliers were generated for the model using two separate sets of assumptions about regional purchase coefficients

+(RPC), or the proportion of purchases in each sector that occur regionally (locally).
 First, the multipliers were generated based on estimates from MIG, Inc.'s recently-completed National Trade Flow Model.
 Second, in order to facilitate comparison with earlier IMPLAN modeling work, multipliers were also generated based on the previous IMPLAN standard for RPC estimates, namely an econometric model.

 The reported results are based on fully disaggregated models (i.e. 440 distinct sectors).
-The disaggregated sectors are defined by MIG, inc. but are based upon and cross-walked with the North American Industrial Classification System (NAICS), which several years ago replaced the Standard Industrial Classification (SIC) code system.
+The disaggregated sectors are defined by MIG, Inc. but are based upon and cross-walked with the North American Industrial Classification System (NAICS), which several years ago replaced the Standard Industrial Classification (SIC) code system.
 Additional analysis was also conducted using models we aggregated into a small number of very broad sectors (e.g. Agriculture, Manufacturing, Services, etc.).